Frequently Asked Questions about Nusa Penida

 The best way is to visit the Promos and Specials page on our website.
 We regularly post seasonal discounts on courses and multi-day fun dive packages.
 Additionally, for the best ongoing value, consider our longer Dive & Stay packages.
 These have built-in discounts for extended stays.

 The two coasts offer very different experiences.
-The North, as well as East, are famous for their healthy, sloping coral reefs and exhilarating drift dives.
+The North as well as the East are famous for its healthy, sloping coral reefs and exhilarating drift dives.
 This area is perfect for seeing turtles and vast schools of fish.
-In contrast, the South coast has dramatic cliffs and is home to cleaning stations for the iconic manta ray.
-During the season (July-October), it’s also a top spot to find mola-mola.
+In contrast, the south coast has dramatic cliffs and is home to cleaning stations for the manta ray.
+During the season (July-October) practically the entire island becomes a top spot for mola-mola encounters.
 Our trips are planned daily to give you the best of both worlds.
+More about dive sites we organise our trips to – on our Nusa Penida dive sites page.

-Our daily trips focus on the world-class sites surrounding Nusa Penida.
+Our daily trips focus on the world-class sites surrounding Nusa Penida, Lembongan and South East Bali (Candidasa area).
 These offer the most biodiversity and excitement in the region.
-While diving Lembongan has lovely sites, they are quite close and often part of our daily itinerary.
-As for the dive sites in Bali – we do regular boat trips to South East Bali, specifically to Candidasa area to dive at Mimpang, Tepekong, Biaha and the Jetty.
-For diving Bali sites like the USAT Liberty Wreck in Tulamben or in Amed it’s best to stay in that area.
+While Lembongan Island has amazing dive sites, they are very close and often part of our north coast itinerary.
+For diving East Bali sites like the USAT Liberty Wreck and Drop Off in Tulamben as well amazing muck sites in Amed, it’s best to stay in that area.
 The travel time makes day trips from Nusa Penida impractical.

 Travel, Logistics & Local Tips

 Visa regulations can change, so getting information from the official source is essential.
-For the most accurate and up-to-date requirements, we strongly recommend visiting the official Indonesian Directorate General of Immigration website and the E-Visa official site.
+For the most accurate and up-to-date requirements, we strongly recommend visiting the official Indonesian Directorate General of Immigration website: https://www.imigrasi.go.id/en/.
+The latest procedures for entering Indonesia – eVisa.
 This will ensure you have the correct information before booking flights.

 Nusa Penida is famous for its stunning landscapes.
 We highly recommend hiring a scooter (for experienced riders only) or a private driver for the day.
 You can visit iconic spots like Kelingking Beach (the ‘T-Rex’ cliff), the stunning Diamond Beach, and the natural infinity pool at Angel’s Billabong.
 These locations offer incredible photo opportunities.